blinky893/jtd-personal-blog/index.md

 - how to deploy a static site with Netlify
 - and how to use VSCode to do a lot of the above

-But I couldn't have learned any of these skills without the help of developers who took the time to document their knowledge and share their skills - thank you.
+But I couldn't have learned any of these skills without the help of the developers who took the time to document their knowledge and share their skills.
 In particular, I'd like to thank the community behind the template for this site at [Just the docs](https://just-the-docs.github.io/just-the-docs/).

 If you'd like to try building your own site like this one, you may enjoy reading [my story behind the site](/docs/3-about-this-site/).